 Figure 3: ROC curves for each algorithm on the golden set of annotations for GO:0007005 in yeast, calculated through cross-validation.
 SNOB shows the highest area under the curve (AUC), followed by NETL and Rocchio, which have approximately equal AUCs.

+Case Study: Improving function prediction in Human, Mouse, and Yeast

+In order to demonstrate the importance of high quality negative examples, we use our previously published algorithm [4] to predict functions across all three branches of GO, for human, mouse, and yeast proteins.
+We validate these predictions with a temporal holdout (see methods), which enables us to compute the area under the curve (AUC) for the Receiver-Operator-Characteristic (ROC) plot.
+We repeat this process using negative examples selected by each of the best-performing negative-example-selection methods, as well as with random negative examples to serve as a baseline.
+Results are presented in Figure 4.

+Comparing the average AUC_ROC values of function prediction with the negative examples selected by each method, we see relative performance very similar to our earlier evaluation of negative example quality.
+All three of the negative-example-selection algorithms yield much stronger function prediction performance than the random baseline.
+Between the three algorithms, performance is fairly similar, with function prediction utilizing the SNOB negative examples slightly outperforming the other methods.

 Case Study: Improving function prediction in Arabadopsis Thaliana

 We apply our SNOB algorithm to the work of Puelma et al., 2012, which employs discriminative local subspaces in gene expression networks to predict function in Arabidopsis Thaliana.
 We choose this work as a case study because the authors specifically mention the importance of negative examples in their algorithm, and devise an algorithmic approach for selecting high-confidence negative examples for the 101 biological process categories they used to test their PFP method.
 We use their provided data to select negative examples with SNOB, generating the same number of negative examples per category as the author's original algorithm (a total of 313592 across all categories).
 Table 1 shows the results of our case study, demonstrating that even though our algorithm only had access to 1/3 of the data it usually requires (here the authors provided only Biological Process data, and no data from the other two branches of GO), SNOB produces significantly fewer false negatives, negative examples with greater specificity, and performs better when evaluated by the metric chosen by the authors.
 It is also interesting to note that even though the rate of false negatives is very small (originally only 0.6%), further reduction still produces performance gains.